- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 All job candidates are subject to a criminal background check.
 The USPS uses both state and federal databases when conducting background checks.
 Even though they have some rules and follow certain campaigns, they ensure that only employees with good rehabilitative records are hired and must not have any felony convictions in their history.

-The USPS will also consider any convictions or charges that are still pending in addition to a person’s driving history, particularly for jobs that require the operation of a motor vehicle.
-After receiving a job offer, the company may conduct a more in-depth background check.
+The USPS background check will also consider any convictions or charges that are still pending in addition to a person’s driving history, particularly for jobs that require the operation of a motor vehicle.
+The employer may perform a more thorough background check on the hired felons after making an offer of employment.

 4. Drug test

-The potential new hires at USPS typically go through a pre-screening process that includes a drug test as well as a background check.
-It is important to note that not all USPS positions require drug testing.
+The potential new hired felons at USPS typically go through a pre-screening process that includes a drug test as well as a background check.
+It is important to note that not all USPS positions require drug testing or medical assessment.
 It all comes down to the type of job you’re looking for.

 Even though marijuana has been legalized in many states, it is still classified as a drug under federal law.
 And the US Postal Service is a federal agency.